blackcon/blackcon.github.io/_posts/blog/2023-02-17-Archive-about-aptos-security.md

 title: 2022 MOVEment CTF Writeups (Hello Move)
 categories: [web3, move]
 tags: [web3, move, aptos]
-date: 2023-02-10 00:20:00 +0900
+date: 2023-02-16 20:20:00 +0900
 ---
-# vuln.aptos
+# Intro
-It is repository for finding vulnerability at Aptos and Move
+It is posting for sharing Aptos/Move security.
+You can share sites about same category trough comment form if you want to share.

 # Official Links
 - Guide